k-j-oliver/StormlightArchiveScraper/README.md

 |      10 | Alakavish                    |
 ```

 The second script is run using the character ID from initial scrape to build the various relationship tables.
-Here is the `characters_gender` table.
+Here is the `characters_gender` table:
 ```
 +---------------------+--------------+----------------+
 | character_gender_id | character_id | gender         |